Exploring alternatives to ad tracking in iOS

 • In Settings, Mail, switch on Mail Privacy Protection.
 That stops invisible pixels from confirming you opened emails.

-6. Verify the changes
+6. Check the changes

 Device and network-level blockers